Spiced Life Conversation

 What you need to understand about grief is simple.
 Grief.
-Grief simply means the process of dealing with some kind of a loss.
+Grief simply means the process of dealing with some kind of loss.
 Traditionally, most people associate grief with death, but grief can also be defined as a loss of a relationship even if that person is still alive.
 Loss is a part of life, and everyone experiences grief.
-Then thing is, if grief is inadequately addressed or coped with, it can serve as a major trigger for relapse in folks recovering from codependency and emotional binge eating disorders cause by abandonment and childhood emotional neglect.
+The thing is, if grief is inadequately addressed or coped with, it can serve as a major trigger for relapse in folks recovering from codependency and emotional binge eating disorders caused by abandonment and childhood emotional neglect.

-Abandonment is about loss of love itself, that crucial loss of connectedness.
-It often involves breakup, betrayal, aloneness-something people can experience all at once, or one after another over a period of months, or even years later as an aftershock says, Susan Anderson author of The Journey from Abandonment to Healing.
+Abandonment is about the loss of love itself, that crucial loss of connectedness.
+It often involves breakup, betrayal, and aloneness-something people can experience all at once, or one after another over a period of months, or even years later as an aftershock says, Susan Anderson author of The Journey from Abandonment to Healing.